Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 }
 ```

 Do you see where this going?
 The array of `children` in each country contains the cities in that country!
-If city was broken into counties the city object would store it's counties in an array in the `children` property.
+If each **city** was broken into **counties** the city object would store it's counties in an array in the `children` property!

 The goal is to get the data to look like this: